 Kevin M. Levin is a historian and educator based in Boston.
 He is the author and editor of two books.
-Later this year, the University of North Carolina will publish his next book, Searching for Black Confederates: The Civil War’s Most Persistent Myth.
+He is the author of Searching for Black Confederates: The Civil War’s Most Persistent Myth.

 The city of New Orleans is removing its soaring monument to the Confederate general, who for decades was held up as a model for the nation and a symbol of its reunion.